oakmac/phase3-react-project-requirements/README.md

 general development workflow.

 The structure for this project is intentionally flexible in order to let you explore ideas, challenge yourself, and build something you want to create.
+Let's get creative and build the web :)

 The focus of your project should be in the web browser (ie: frontend), and specifically something that requires managing state using React.js and Redux.
 A